 There are 161 “official” accommodations along the route, including 11 camp shelters and 50 hostels that offer home-cooked meals.
 So if you wanted to make the trek without full camping gear, you could manage it, although it would require plenty of research and reservations (and the willingness to grab a bus if need be in order to stick to your itinerary).
 That being said, Norway observes allemansretten—the freedom to roam.
 Take advantage of it and be sure to pack a hammock or a sleeping pad.

+As for hiking gear, you’ll definitely need shoes you trust.
+The highest point on the path is only 4,333 feet, but keep in mind, you’ll be spending weeks on the trail.
+Be prepared with sufficient rain gear and layers for chillier morning temperatures; the rest of the list matches your standard long-distance hiking needs.
 You can register your trek at several offices depending on your starting point—don’t be tempted to skip this part.
 The passport allows you to collect stamps and receive discounts at some tourist spots and accommodations, in addition to being the proof that you’ve hiked the requisite distance to receive the Olav Letter.
 Both the passport and the letter make fantastic souvenirs, and if you feel like busting them out at that party or posting them on Instagram, go ahead.
 You earned it.

 >>Next: Secluded Mountain Restaurants That Are Worth the Trek